frandiox/vitedge/docs/getting-started.md

 }
 ```

-This will enable Vite to serve API and server props during development.
+This will enable Vite to serve API and page props during development.

 ### 4. Use Vitedge in your entry point